Health Arts: Practical Nursing Emphasis (HN)

 Recommended High School Subjects

-Students studying Practical Nursing via the Health Arts curriculum will need to meet PN requirements, which include a GED credential or High School diploma with four units of high school English, three units of social studies, two units of mathematics (one unit in Algebra), and two units of science with a related laboratory or the equivalent.
-Students who do not meet these recommendations can work with a college adviser to prepare for the major.
+Students studying Practical Nursing via the Health Arts curriculum will need to meet Pennsylvania State Board of Nursing (PA SBON) requirements for Practical Nursing programs.
+These requirements include four units of high school English, three units of Social Studies, two units of Mathematics (one of which is Algebra, and two units of Science with a related lab or the equivalent).

 Special Equipment Needs